...

 Higher education in Germany for international students

-This content was developed with active participation of Sam Jones, who is a Recruitment Director for partnership with INTO Universities.
+This content was developed and approved with active participation of Sam Jones, who is a Recruitment Director for partnership with INTO Universities.

 In the process of preparing the material, we referenced the following sources: